mleisher/Horton/README.md

         null
       </td>
       <td>
-        This is the function called to hide the row containing the hidden columns.
+        This is the function called to perform any actions needed before the row showing the hidden columns is hidden.
         <p />
         Has the same parameters as <code>showDetails</code>.
       </td>